msprev/panzer/readme.md

 *Styles* are reusable combinations of templates, metadata settings, filters, postprocessers, and pre- and post-flight scripts.
 Styles are invoked and customised via a document's metadata.

+Like pandoc, panzer expects all input to be encoded in utf-8, and yields all output in utf-8.
+This also to all interactions between panzer and processes that it spawns (scripts, etc.).

 # Installing